 (e) The TSO may issue Dispatch Instructions for any CDGU, Demand Side Unit, Interconnector transfers, Pumped Storage Plant Demand and/or Aggregated Generating Units which has been declared Available in an Availability Notice even if that CDGU, Demand Side Unit, Interconnector transfers, Pumped Storage Plant Demand and/or Aggregated Generating Units was not included in an Indicative Operations Schedule.

 SDC2.4.2.13 (a) Subject to the exception set out below in this SDC2.4.2.13, Generators will only Synchronise or de-Synchronise CDGUs to the Dispatch Instructions of the TSO or unless it occurs automatically as a result of Special Protection Schemes or Low Frequency Relay operations.
-Subject to the exception set out below in this SDC2.4.2.13, Dispatchable Demand Customers will only reduce or increase their Demand Side Unit MW Response to the Dispatch Instructions of the TSO or unless it occurs automatically as a result of Special Protection Schemes or Low Frequency Relay operations.
+Subject to the exception set out below in this SDC2.4.2.13, Demand Side Unit Operators will only reduce or increase their Demand Side Unit MW Response to the Dispatch Instructions of the TSO or unless it occurs automatically as a result of Special Protection Schemes or Low Frequency Relay operations.

 (b) De-Synchronisation may otherwise only take place without the TSO's prior agreement if it is to avoid, in the Generator's reasonable opinion, an imminent risk of injury to persons or material damage to property (including the CDGU).
-Demand Side Units, who can not maintain the provision of any Demand Side Unit MW Response, may otherwise only take place without the TSO's prior agreement if it is to avoid, in the Dispatchable Demand Customer's reasonable opinion, an imminent risk of injury to persons or material damage to property (including the Demand Side Unit).
+Demand Side Units, who can not maintain the provision of any Demand Side Unit MW Response, may otherwise only take place without the TSO's prior agreement if it is to avoid, in the Demand Side Unit Operator's reasonable opinion, an imminent risk of injury to persons or material damage to property (including the Demand Side Unit).

 (c) If one of these exceptions occur, then the TSO must be informed that it has taken place as soon as possible.

-SDC2.A.12 Dispatching a Demand Side Unit to change Demand Side Unit MW Response
+SDC2.A.12 Dispatching a Demand Side Unit to a Demand Side Unit MW Response

+SDC2.A.12.1 For Demand Side Units, the Dispatch Instruction issue time will always have due regard for the Demand Side Unit Notice Time declared to the TSO by the Demand Side Unit Operator as a Technical Parameter or as part of Additional Grid Code Characteristics Notice data.

-SDC2.A.12.1 If the time of the Dispatch Instruction is 1400 hours, the Unit is Unit 1 and the Demand Side Unit MW Response to be achieved is 10 MW, the relevant part of the instruction would be, for example:
+SDC2.A.12.2 If the time of the Dispatch Instruction is 1400 hours, the Demand Side Unit is XX1, the Demand Side Unit Notice Time is 10 minutes and the Demand Side Unit MW Response to be achieved is 20 MW, the relevant part of the instruction would be for example:

-"Time 1400 hours.
-Unit 1 to 10 MW"

-SDC2.A.12.2 If the start time is 1415 hours, it would be, for example:

-"Time 1400 hours.
-Unit 1 to 10 MW, start at 1415 hours"
+“Time 1400 hours.
+Unit XX1 to 20 MW, start at 1410 hours”

-SDC2.A.12.3 Max Ramp Up and Max Ramp Down Rates are assumed to be in accordance with Technical Parameters and Additional Grid Code Characteristics Notice data unless otherwise stated.
-If different Max Ramp Up and Max Ramp Down Rates are required, the time to be achieved will be stated, for example:

-"Time 1400 hours.
-Unit 1 to 25 MW by 1420 hours"

-SDC2.A.13 Dispatching a Demand Side Unit to an Initial Demand Side Unit Response

-SDC2.A.13.1 In this instance, for Demand Side Units, the Dispatch Instruction issue time will always have due regard for the Initial Demand Side Unit Response declared to the TSO by the Dispatchable Demand Customer as a Technical Parameter or as part of Additional Grid Code Characteristics Notice data.

-The instruction will follow the form, for example:

-"Time 1300 hours.
-Unit 1, Initial Demand Side Unit Response at 1600 hours"

-In relation to an instruction to the Initial Demand Side Unit Response, the start time referred to in SDC2.A.12.1 will be deemed to be the time at which Initial Demand Side Unit Response is to take place.

 DATA REGISTRATION CODE